Stroke is a 'Brain Attack'

 Common Types of Stroke

-About 80 percent of all strokes, is caused by a severe blockage of blood to part of the brain.
+About 80 percent of all strokes are caused by a severe blockage of blood to part of the brain.
 Most commonly, blood flow through an artery is blocked by atherosclerosis (narrowed arteries).

 Occurs when arteries break, causing bleeding into or around the brain.